Start: Grazalema Finish: Ronda

 Comfortable hotel, perfect to relax and rest after some intense hiking days of beautiful landscapes and good tapas.
 An exquisite treatment of the staff, very nice and knowledgeable of the area.

 You can start on any day of the week, subject to availability, throughout the year.
+Not recomended in November (heavy rain) and either from June 15th until 31st august (too hot)

 The nearest airport is Málaga (APG)